Contact the GG Archives

 He remembers the astonishing array of appetizers that precede the luncheon or dinner.
 They resemble each other but wear a different name in each of the four countries: smørrebrød in Denmark, voileipäpöytā in Finland, koldtbord in Norway, smörgåsbord in Sweden.

-The gourmet traveler remembers the soups, the superlative sauces that smoothly caress the good fish dishes, spice the meats and game, dress the vegetables, and add goodness to the already decadent desserts.
-He remembers the flavor of almonds, the leitmotif which runs through the pastries and puddings, and every kind of sweet — almond extract, almond paste, chopped almonds, sliced, and whole almonds.
+The gourmet traveler remembers the soups and superlative sauces that smoothly caress the excellent fish dishes, spice the meats and game, dress the vegetables, and add goodness to the decadent desserts.
+He remembers the flavor of almonds, the leitmotif that runs through the pastries and puddings, and every kind of sweet — almond extract, almond paste, chopped almonds, sliced and whole almonds.

 He remembers the fragrant coffee and the many special coffee cakes and breads that appear with this beverage in the morning and again halfway to noon, at luncheon and afternoon coffee, and then in a smaller and sweeter form with the dinner coffee.